Proposed temporary closure of the eastern Coromandel coast to the harvest of scallops

 The proposed closure area

-The proposed temporary closure covers all that area of New Zealand fisheries waters enclosed by a line:
+The proposed temporary closure request was for an area of New Zealand fisheries waters enclosed by a line:

 - starting at a point on the mean high-water mark at the northernmost extremity of Anarake Point (at 36°40.945'S and 175°36.320'E); then